|

 - Although shipping tests do not necessarily qualify as reliability

-to reliability testing.
-This is because the effects of shipping will
+prerequisite to reliability testing.
+This is because the effects of

-often have an impact on the reliability of the product that the
+shipping will often have an impact on the reliability of the product

 reliability test through a non-destructive shipping test prior to the